 Dr Alastair Hick

-Alastair is Director Commercialisation in the Industry Engagement and Commercialisation group at Monash University.
+Alastair is Director, Monash Innovation, at Monash University.
 Following ten years as a research scientist in the UK he has spent ten years involved in commercialisation of technologies from Universities and Research Institutes around the world.

 He spent three years at Plant Bioscience Ltd, an independent technology transfer company managing technologies in plant and microbial science and then four years at Cambridge Enterprise at the University of Cambridge.
 There he was Head of Life Sciences, responsible for commercialisation of all technologies in the life and medical science areas.